 Hi, I'm Katie.
 It is so very nice to meet you.

-People often ask, "Why do you want to be a therapist?"
-I want to be a therapist because I love to listen.
+People often ask, "Why did you want to be a therapist?"
+I became a therapist because I love to listen.
 Listening and getting to know a person’s inner self - their thoughts, feelings, and experiences - makes me feel connected to them, and I am deeply drawn to connection.
 I have also found that as I sit with a client, not only do I learn about them, but I also learn more about myself.
 I love what I do and am grateful for those who enter into my practice because as I guide their growth, so too do they allow me to grow.

 I believe that everyone is capable of change; capable of healing; capable of living life thoughtfully, mindfully, and truthfully.
 No matter the reason for seeking therapy, I believe that it is a human to human connection that begins the healing process.